ankit98verma/Parallel_Merge_Sort/README.md

         cpu_arr[i] = rand()%100;
     }

-    /* Initialize and copy the array to the GPU memeory*/ cuda_cpy_input_data(cpu_arr, arr_len);
+    /* Initialize the GPU memory and copy the array to it */ cuda_cpy_input_data(cpu_arr, arr_len);

     /* sort the array in GPU */